Face painting at UFO Event – April

-Strawberry Festival Shortcake Booth – Every June in Town Square.
+STRAWBERRY DAYS SHORTCAKE BOOTH – Every June in Town Square as part of this annual town festival.
 The strawberry shortcakes are delicious!
 Our booth is located in the center of Town Square.
 Support the arts and buy one or more of our absolutely yummy strawberry shortcakes!
 This is a major fundraiser for our programs.

 SHAKESPEARE IN THE PARK – Burien Arts brings two Shakespeare plays to town every summer, usually the last Saturday in July, and first Saturday in August.